Launch an FTP site on Windows Server (Intra)

 Click Next.

-Make sure role-based or feature-based installation is checked, and then click Next.
+Ensure that Role-Based or Feature-Based Installation is checked, and then click Next.

-A confirmation dialog will be displayed, and click the "Add Function" button.
+A confirmation dialog is displayed, so click the "Add Function" button.

-On the "Select Features" screen, click "Next" without doing anything.
+On the "Select Function" screen, do nothing and click "Next".

 Click Next.

-When you are done, click the "Install" button.
+When you are done checking, click the "Install" button.

-Wait for the installation to complete.
+Wait until the installation is complete.
 Close the screen when the installation is complete.

-I just installed the FTP feature and still can't access the FTP site.
-In this section, you'll build an FTP site.
+Since you have just installed the FTP feature, you still don't have access to the FTP site.
+In this section, we will build an FTP site.

 From Server Manager, select the Tools menu and select Internet Information Services (IIS) Manager.